gencharitaci/mbtiles-server/README.md

 ## Note: you should consider using use [martin](https://github.com/maplibre/martin) instead

-martin is a fair bit faster at serving MBTiles while using a fraction of the RAM (and can also server PMTiles and direct MVT from PostGIS).
-But if you're looking for all Node based MBTiles server, this project will do the job.
+martin is a fair bit faster at serving MBTiles while using a fraction of the RAM (and can also serve PMTiles and vector tiles from PostGIS).
+But if you're looking for a Node-based MBTiles server, this project will do the job.

 ## Get Started